 Most standing seam profiles are applicable on certain low slope roofs, usually down to 2:12 pitch.
 Any roof with less than a 2:12 pitch requires a mechanically seamed profile to help ensure water tightness.
-Typically used on commercial buildings, availability of these products for residential use may be limited.
+Typically used on commercial buildings, availability of these products may be limited.

-It is not at all uncommon for homes with a combination of steep and low-sloped roof sections to use a combination of metal roofing products to appropriately accent the different roof configurations.
-For example, a homeowner may choose a metal shingle profile for the majority of the roof, but select a standing seam profile for a portion of the roof, such as an overhang over a porch that is low-sloped.
+It is not at all uncommon for churches with a combination of steep and low-sloped roof sections to use a combination of metal roofing products to appropriately accent the different roof configurations.
+For example, a metal shingle profile may be used for the majority of the roof, and a standing seam profile may be used for a portion of the roof, such as an overhang over a porch that is low-sloped.